The indie Broke Sky is a drama, but it has enough whimsical and oddball elements to be maybe 15% comedy/85% drama.

 But while Earl initially has a stronger, colder exterior, eventually there are signs that the situation is getting to him as well.
 In his own way his discomfort ends up possibly as great as Bucky’s.

 Meanwhile there’s evidently something going on with this Rufus guy.
-Earl has some kind of mysterious relationship with him that Bucky—and I gather maybe no one—knows about.
+Earl has some kind of mysterious relationship with him that Bucky doesn’t know about.
 He serves as a part time caretaker to the ailing, crotchety Rufus, visiting him, bringing him bags of groceries, helping him to get around his shack, etc., which Rufus repays with random verbal abuse.
 Earl serves Rufus with a glum attitude of someone fulfilling an obligation.

 Is Bucky upset solely about their covering up a murder and disrespectfully disposing of the body, or does he have any suspicion that Earl is the murderer?
 Will Bucky hold his water, or break down and confess what they did?
 Does Earl trust he’ll hold his water?
 If not, is there a chance he’ll move on him to keep him quiet?